clarkcb/xsearch/README.md

 * [Perl](https://www.perl.org/) [1] - Perl was my first go-to scripting language.
   I would be curious to see how quickly I could implement a perl version.

-* [PHP](http://php.net/) [1] - I have web dev experience with PHP, but I'm
-  curious to see what it's like to write a non-web app in PHP.
-Also, similarly to perl, I'd like to see how quickly I could implement a PHP version.

 * [Rust](http://www.rust-lang.org/) [2,3] - I don't know much about rust yet, but
   from the little bit I've seen it looks interesting.
 It seems to be a